GabrielSCabrera/BanterBot/README.md

 ### Launch with Command Line

-Start the BanterBot Command Line Interface (CLI) by executing the `banterbot` command.
-Use the `-g` or `--gpt4` flags to enable GPT-4; this only works if you have GPT-4 API access.
+Start BanterBot by running the `banterbot` command in your terminal.
+Add the `-g` flag to enable GPT-4 for better quality conversations; note that this will only work if you have GPT-4 API access, and is both significantly more costly and slower than the default GPT-3.5-Turbo.

 ### Launch with a Python script

-To use BanterBot, just import the necessary components and create an instance of the BanterBotTK class:
+To use BanterBot in a script, create an instance of the `BanterBotTK` class and call the `run` method:

 ```python
 from banterbot import BanterBotTK, get_voice_by_name, get_model_by_name